 I can’t afford to go wrong.
 I’m not going to invest all my time and effort on a wing and a prayer.
 I need results.

-The public wants to see results, not the process.
+The general public wants to see results, not the real process.
 Any demo’ must be brief.
 A summary of your skills is all that’s required.

-If you make the mistake of thinking that your casual observer wants to know anything more than just the highlights you risk boring them rigid.
-By the same token, allowing the keen amateur to know everything risks boring yourself rigid.
-Be warned.
+Don’t make the mistake of thinking that your casual observer wants to know anything more than the bare highlights, you’ll bore them rigid.
+By the same token, explaining everything to a keen amateur risks boring yourself rigid.

 I’m seeking approval and positive feedback and that’s achieved by confidence and knowing what I’m doing, not by cutting loose and expressing myself.